-- Register Display and Modification You can display or modify the 7700 Series internal register contents.
-This includes the ability to modify the program counter (PC) and the program bank register (PG) values so you can control where the emulator starts a program run. - Single-Step When you are using the background monitor, you can direct the emulation processor to execute a single instruction or a specified number of instructions.
+Register Display and Modification

+You can display or modify the 7750/51 Series internal register contents.
+This includes the ability to modify the program counter (PC) and the program bank register (PG) values so you can control where the emulator starts a program run.

+Introduction 1-5

+Single-Step When you are using the background monitor, you can direct the emulation processor to execute a single instruction or a specified number of instructions.
 Breakpoints You can set the emulator/analyzer interaction so the emulator will break to the monitor program when the analyzer finds a specific state or states, allowing you to perform post-mortem analysis of the program execution.
 You can also set software breakpoints in your program.
 This feature is realized by inserting BRK instructions into user program.
 Refer to the "Using Software Breakpoints" section of "Getting Started" chapter for more information.
 Real Time Operation Real-time signifies continuous execution of your program at full rated processor speed without interference from the emulator.
 (Such interference occurs when the emulator needs to break to the monitor to perform an action you requested, such as displaying target system memory.)
 Emulator features performed in real time include: running and analyzer tracing.
 Emulator features not performed in real time include: display or modify of target system memory; load/dump of target memory, display or modification of registers, and single step.
 Coverage Measurements Coverage memory is provided for the processor's external program memory space.
 This memory allows you to perform coverage measurements on programs in emulation memory.
 Reset Support The emulator can be reset from the emulation system under your control; or your target system can reset the emulation processor.
 Watch Dog Timer You can configure the emulator to disable the watch dog timer.

-Limitations, Restrictions
+Easy Products Upgrades Because the HP 64700 Series development tools contain programmable parts, it is possible to reprogram the firmware and some of the hardware without disassembling the HP 64700B Card Cage.
+This means that you'll be able to update product firmware, if desired, without having to call an HP field representative to your site.

-Access to Internal RAM Modifying internal RAM or SFR suspends user program execution.
-Trace Internal RAM Read data from the internal RAM or SFR is not traced correctly by the emulation analyzer.
-Note Write data is also not traced correctly, when the following conditions are met: The emulator is used with the M37795 emulation pod.
-The processor is operating in the memory expansion or microprocessor mode with 8 bit external bus.
-DMA Support Direct memory access to emulation memory is not allowed.
-Watch Dog Timer in Background Watch dog timer suspends count down while the emulator is running in background monitor.
-Step Command with Foreground Monitor Step command is not available when the emulator is used with a foreground monitor.
-Step Command and Interrupts When an interrupt occurs while the emulator is running in monitor, the emulator fails to do the first step operation.
-The emulator will display the mnemonic of the instruction which should be stepped, but the instruction is not actually executed.
-The second step operation will step the first instruction of the interrupt routine.
+Limitations, Restrictions Clock Speed Maximum clock speed of HP 64147A 7750/51 emulator is 25MHz.
+This emulator does not support any operation with clock faster than 25MHz.
+Access to Internal Modifying internal RAM or SFR suspends user program execution.
+RAM Trace Internal RAM Read data from the internal RAM or SFR is not traced correctly by the emulation analyzer.
+Write data is also not traced correctly, when the following conditions Note are met: ■ The emulator is used with the M37780/81/82/83/85/95/96 emulation pod. • The processor is operating in the memory expansion or microprocessor mode with 8 bit external bus.
+Step Command to Step command to internal RAM area is not available.
+Internal RAM DMA Support Direct memory access to emulation memory is not allowed.
+Watch Dog Timer in Watch dog timer suspends count down while the emulator is running in background monitor.

+Step Command with

+Foreground MonitorStep command is not available when the emulator is used with a

+foreground monitor.